DigiArea/grunt-closurefx-builder/README.md

 ### Options

- - builder - a path to Closure FX Builder installation directory.
+ - **builder** - a path to Closure FX Builder installation directory.
+For example: /home/john/ClosureFXBuilder/
-⋅⋅⋅⋅⋅⋅⋅⋅⋅⋅⋅⋅⋅⋅⋅For example: /home/john/ClosureFXBuilder/

- - closure - a path to the Closure Build Configuration file (*.closure).
+ - **closure** - a path to the Closure Build Configuration file (*.closure).
-⋅⋅⋅⋅⋅⋅⋅⋅⋅⋅⋅⋅⋅⋅⋅For example: /home/john/myproject/build.closure
+  - For example: /home/john/myproject/build.closure

- - log - a path to the log file to report the compiler's errors and warnings.
-⋅⋅⋅⋅⋅⋅⋅⋅⋅⋅⋅⋅⋅⋅⋅If not specified, errors and warnings will be reported to the console.
-If specified, the file will be ⋅⋅⋅⋅⋅⋅⋅⋅⋅⋅⋅⋅⋅⋅⋅created, if does not exist, or overrided.
+ - **log** - a path to the log file to report the compiler's errors and warnings.
+If not specified, errors and warnings will be reported to the console.
+If specified and file does not exist, it will be created.
+Otherwise, the file will be overrided.